ChewOnThis/comp2000_2025/src/NOTES.md

 Biome generation, Desert, Forest, Plains/Grasslands, Water.
 acts as a capability provider for terrain defaults and future spawn weights.
 Adding concrete biomes now, without using them in generation, keeps the build stable and makes the next switch to procedural terrain a focused and low-risk change.

+Grid now seeds biome centres and assigns each cell to its nearest centre. produces visible regions of grass, sand, and water while remaining deterministic by seed.